guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

     raise  # <-- This is clean
 ```

-For such case, with `astpretty` help, I learned that I want to visit `ExceptHandler` objects that contains any `name`, and iterate from there to find violations.
+With `astpretty` help I learned that I want to visit `ExceptHandler` objects that contains any `name`, and iterate from there to find violations.
 [The final analyzer code is:](https://github.com/guilatrova/tryceratops/blob/56dbdf8/src/tryceratops/analyzers/exception_block.py#L24-L41):

 ```py
 class ExceptVerboseReraiseAnalyzer(BaseAnalyzer, ast.NodeVisitor):  # <-- Inherit from ast.NodeVisitor